Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Model Equations

 The NLS equation,

 is obtained from the vDysthe equation by setting $\delta=\epsilon=0$.
-Zakharov~\cite{Zakharov} derived the NLS equation as a model of gravity waves on deep water in the late 1960s.
-The NLS equation has been well studied; see for example Ablowitz \& Segur~\cite{AS} and Sulem \& Sulem~\cite{Sulem}.
-It also arises as an approximate model for a wide range of other physical phenomena including pulse propagation along optical fibers~\cite{Zakharov}, Langmuir waves in a plasma~\cite{Zakharov}, and superfluids such as Bose-Einstein condensates~\cite{Zakharov}.
+Zakharov~\cite{Zakharov} first derived the NLS equation as a model of gravity waves (without surface tension) on deep water in the late 1960s.
+Djordjevic \& Redekopp~\cite{DjordjevicRedekopp} derived the NLS equation for gravity waves with surface tension on water of finite depth.
+The NLS equation has been well studied; see for example Ablowitz \& Segur~\cite{AS} (includes a derivation that allows for surface tension) and Sulem \& Sulem~\cite{Sulem}.
+It also arises as an approximate model for a wide range of other physical phenomena including pulse propagation along optical fibers~\cite{opticswaveguides}, Langmuir waves in a plasma~\cite{Pecseli}, and superfluids such as Bose-Einstein condensates~\cite{Pitaevskii,Gross}.
 The water wave results presented below may be generalizable to these other phenomena.

 Other well-known generalizations of the NLS equation are found by examining various limits of the vDysthe equation.
-When $\epsilon = 0$ and $\delta>0$, the vDysthe equation reduces to the dNLS equation
+When $\epsilon = 0$ and $\delta>0$, the vDysthe equation reduces to the dissipative NLS (dNLS) equation

 When $\delta = 0$ and $\epsilon>0$, the vDysthe equation reduces to the Dysthe~\cite{Dysthe} equation